 Additionally, thousands of people are each day still being infected with the virus, hundreds are being hospitalised and many are still dying.
 We do not want to add to these grim figures.

 All tickets purchased for our 2020 event will be honoured for our event in 2022.

 Tim and Hilary Warren

 Chesil Rocks has been an annual music and arts festival since 2012, with all proceeds going to Samaritans of Dorset.
 Since the first Chesil Rocks, we have raised around £68,000 for the charity, equating to about 25% of their annual budget in each year.
 With no government funding, our Samaritans (who are all volunteers), need to spend much of their time on fundraising activities and our contribution allows them to focus more on what they do best.

-Chesil Rocks will be on three days in 2020, starting on the evening of Thursday 18th June with a Comedy Night, then on Friday 19th June our Prelude event with an evening of classical music will take place and this will be followed by our main event from 12pm until midnight on Saturday 20th June.
-Those wishing to attend should be aware that each event will be subject to individual ticketing.
-In other words, the ticket to one event will not entitle you to attend the others!
+Chesil Rocks will be on three days in 2022, starting on the evening of Thursday 16th June with a Comedy Night, then on Friday 17th June our Prelude event will feature an evening of classical music and then our main event will be from 12pm until midnight on Saturday 18th June.
+Each event will be subject to individual ticketing.
+In other words, tickets to one event will not entitle the ticket holder to attend other events!
 You will need to purchase a ticket to each event.
 Tickets will go on sale later this year.

 Suicide remains the leading cause of death in men under the age of 50, and 3/4 of those who take their own lives are men.
 It also disproportionately affects certain groups, for example those affected by Aspergers, construction workers, farmers, doctors/dentists, musicians, young people and post-natal women.
 In 2018, there was a significant rise in recorded suicides in the UK and this coincided with the highest number of suicides ever recorded in Dorset, since comparable records began.
 These are the reasons we started and then decided to continue supporting Samaritans.